Farahalh/Farahalh/README.md

 <hr/>

-I am a junior fullstack developer! 👩‍💻
+I am a junior developer! 👩‍💻

 - 🔭 I’m currently working on a calculator in React
 - 🌱 I’m currently learning TypeScript